CSNET: History

+By 1986 about 150 computers connected to ARPANET, and about 2000 computers to the larger Arpa Internet.
+Membership of ARPANET was restricted to universities and companies with United States Department of Defense contracts.
+Other commercial, educational, and nonprofit organizations, ineligible for membership, wanted to interchange information with them.

 Lawrence Landweber at the University of Wisconsin–Madison prepared the original CSNET proposal, on behalf of a consortium of universities (Georgia Tech, University of Minnesota, University of New Mexico, University of Oklahoma, Purdue University, University of California, Berkeley, University of Utah, University of Virginia, University of Washington, University of Wisconsin, and Yale University).
 The US National Science Foundation (NSF) requested a review from David J. Farber at the University of Delaware.
 Farber assigned the task to his graduate student Dave Crocker who was already active in the development of electronic mail.
 The project was deemed interesting but in need of significant refinement.
 The proposal eventually gained the support of Vinton Cerf and DARPA.
 In 1980, the NSF awarded $5 million to launch the network.
 It was an unusually large project for the NSF at the time.

 A stipulation for the award of the contract was that the network needed to become self-sufficient by 1986.

 The first management team consisted of Landweber (University of Wisconsin), Farber (University of Delaware), Peter J. Denning (Purdue University), Anthony C. Hearn (RAND Corporation), and Bill Kern from the NSF.
 Once CSNET was fully operational, the systems and ongoing network operations were transferred to a team led by Richard Edmiston at Bolt Beranek and Newman (BBN) of Cambridge, Massachusetts by 1984.